WHAT DO YOU DO, PROFESSIONALLY, ALL DAY? WHAT IS THE EXACT FIELD/DISCIPLINE IN WHICH YOU WORK?

 For a long time, I was a firm opponent of quotas, but obviously relying on changing times and self-regulation alone has not led to much improvement.
 That’s why my attitude about this has changed.
 Of course introducing quotas only addresses the symptoms, but in terms of the signal it sends, I now think it is good to have clear goals and guidelines here.

 It is a bit depressing to see how few women – especially in higher and senior positions – are busy in the innovation setting, particularly in Germany.
 Innovation in this country is still too alpha and too focused on technological-economic value creation.
 In my view, the creation of social, cultural and societal value is still too under-represented in the discourse around innovation.
-Still, these are areas in which you will find many great and positive examples of “female-empowered innovation.”
+Still, these are areas in which you will find many great and positive examples of female-empowered innovation.

 WHAT DISRUPTIVE INNOVATION DO YOU ABSOLUTELY WANT TO SEE COME ABOUT? / WHAT BIG PROBLEM WOULD YOU LIKE TO SOLVE?

-Well, frankly...
-To me, the entire topic of “urban mining” and the recovery of raw materials from electronics waste, mobile phones and batteries very urgent.
+and the recovery of raw materials from electronics waste, mobile phones and batteries very urgent.
 We simply often fail to grasp the conditions and consequences for people and the environment when these raw materials are mined and then end up in the batteries and chargers on which our society has grown so dependent these days.
-I also think the topic of the “green internet” is exciting.
-After all, we are now so used to being online, everywhere and all the time, that we no longer worry at all about how much energy this consumes.
-It is no accident that technology groups such as Facebook are building their data centers near the Arctic Circle.
+I also think the topic of the green internet

 BARBARA DIEHL is a proven expert in entrepreneurship, innovation and education and has been facilitating partnerships with science and business at SPRIND since December 1, 2020.

-at the Oxford University Entrepreneurship Centre (2008-2015) and the Innovation Academy at University College Dublin (UCD) (2015-2018).
+Prior joining SPRIND, she had a successful career in the UK and Ireland for 10 years: at the Oxford University Entrepreneurship Centre (2008-2015) and the Innovation Academy at University College Dublin (UCD) (2015-2018).
 In Oxford, she led early-stage investment programs and an executive education program for fast-growing small businesses (Goldman Sachs 10,000 Small Businesses growth program).
 She has also been a member of the investment committees for a variety of seed investment funds.
 Following her return to Germany, from 2018 to 2020 she served as Director of Transfer and Innovation at the Helmholtz Association of German Research Centres.

 Barbara Diehl’s special strength: She can give learners the self-confidence they need to develop their creative and entrepreneurial skills, and to put these to the test.